 MIKOYAN MIG-AT: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 10.16 meters 33 feet 4 inches wing area 17.67 sq_meters 190.2 sq_feet length 12.01 meters 39 feet 5 inches height 4.01 meters 13 feet 2 inches empty weight 3,300 kilograms 7,275 pounds max takeoff weight 8,150 kilograms 17,970 pounds maximum speed 850 KPH 530 MPH / 460 KT service ceiling 14,000 meters 45,900 feet range (with tanks) 3,000 kilometers 1,860 MI / 1,620 NMI _____________________ _________________ ___________________

-The armed MiG ATS was generally identical, except for a centerline stores pylon, two stores pylons under each wing, and a wingtip stores station for an air-to-air missile (AAM) -- giving seven stores stations.
+The armed MiG ATS was generally identical, except that it had a centerline stores station, two stores stations under each wing, and a wingtip stores station for an air-to-air missile (AAM) -- giving seven stores stations.
 Total external warload was a respectable 2,000 kilograms (4,400 pounds).
 The centerline station was primarily for a cannon pod, most specifically a UPK-23-250 pod with a twin-barreled "teeter-totter" GSh-23L 23-millimeter cannon.
-Wing stores included unguided rocket pods, general-purpose bombs and cluster bombs, 600 liter (158 US gallon) external tanks, and heat-seeking AAMs.
+Wing stores included unguided rocket pods, general-purpose bombs and cluster bombs, 600-liter (158 US gallon) external tanks, and heat-seeking AAMs.

 Although the MiG ATS was advertised as capable of carrying smart munitions, avionics for the MiG ATS appears to have had few combat optimizations -- though the nose was rearranged from the MiG AT prototype, the landing light being moved from the nose to the wing, as if to permit fit of a radar if desired.
 That suggests that smart munitions were simply listed as future possible options for production aircraft.
 As the aircraft was, laser-guided bombs or missiles could certainly be carried, but they would have to be guided by "buddy designation" from another aircraft or ground forces.